CleverCloud/clever-cloud.com/en/the-cloud/advantages/cost-control.md

 title: Cost control
 icon:  maitrise
 ---
-Clever Cloud helps enterprises to reduce IT costs.
-Renting too expensive servers that which won't be used most of the time?
-It's over: You only have to pay for consumed resources.
+Tired of renting overpriced servers that stay unused most of the time?
+Clever cloud helps you reduce dramatically your IT cost by charging you only for what you actually consume.